graceannx/segs-blackjack-gracerichardson/README.md

-## Blackjack Tech Test - Starter Code
+## Blackjack Tech Test - Grace Richardson

 This code is an extension of the starter code provided.